 Since 2012, the incidence of malfunction reports has significantly decreased.
 Fewer malfunctions leads to less reactionary overtime, increased proactive maintenance, and increased resources available for maintenance of new equipment (e.g. cleaning/maintaining traffic monitoring cameras).
-See Figure 6.
+See Figure 8.

-(Please note: 2021 numbers should be considered an outlier, as the malfunction tracking database was inoperable for up to two months in 2021 due to technical issues.)
+(Please note: the malfunction tracking database was inoperable for up to two months in 2021 due to technical issues, contributing to the reported decline in malfunctions for that year.)

-Figure 6: Number of traffic signals malfunctions, by year (2012-2021)
+Figure 8: Number of traffic signals malfunctions, by year (2012-2022)